Leopoldo Torlonia

 Leopoldo Torlonia (25 July 1853—23 October 1918) was an Italian nobleman and politician, who was Mayor of Rome from May 1882 to May 1887.

-He was the third duke of Poli and of Guadagnolo.
+He was the third duke of Poli and of Guadagnolo..
+He was brother of Marino Torlonia, 4th Prince of Civitella-Cesi and uncle of Alessandro Torlonia, 5th Prince of Civitella-Cesi (son-in-law of King Alfonso XIII of Spain).

 He was dismissed from office in 1887 by then Prime Minister Francesco Crispi for congratulating Pope Leo XIII on his Jubilee.